EFL provide clarity on SAFC's fixtures against Reading and Watford amid police concerns

 5

-Sunderland starlet ‘eyed’ by Newcastle United and Everton as Reading boss reveals interest in Southampton ace
+Where are they now?
+EVERY player to have played for Sunderland during the 17-18 Championship season

-The EFL have since released the following statement after matches were called off last week:
+The EFL have released the following statement after fixtures were called off last week as a mark of respect:

 “The EFL fixture programme will return as scheduled from Tuesday 13 September, with tributes to be paid to Her late Majesty, Queen Elizabeth II at grounds around the country.